 11 years on from the infamous eruption and ash cloud that shut down the European airspace, there are parallels between current travel restrictions and another Icelandic eruption that’s currently in the news.

 11 years ago the now infamous eruption of Eyjafjallajökull occurred.

 I remember that one, the ash cloud, right?
 Yes, that’s the one.
 The one that was all over the news, with stunning images of a huge ash plume.
 The one no one could pronounce on the news.
 The one that I still struggle to pronounce: “Hay-yah-feeah-tlah-eeaah-kuh-tl” a handy YouTube clip on Icelandic pronunciation proclaims.

 “Hay-ya-feeeaahht-le…Hayyaaa-ya-feeat-le… Hay-yaaa-“.
 Damn now I have Hey Ya! by Outcast stuck in my head!

-Pronunciation struggles aside, we all remember that faithful eruption and the ensuing ash cloud that caused havoc to travel around Europe.
+Pronunciation struggles aside, we all remember that fateful eruption and the ensuing ash cloud that caused havoc to travel around Europe.
 The likes of which, I certainly hadn’t experienced in my lifetime- that was until last year, when Coronavirus threw its hat in the ring (that’s also why there wasn’t a 10 year anniversary blog piece last year- we were all slightly preoccupied).

 Iceland has plenty of volcanoes, so why did Eyjafjallajökull cause so much chaos?